elit3rjmg/CupOfTea/README.md

 Second release.
 Re-coded, now smaller and less complex code and more variety of drinks

 # v1.1
 First patch.
-New iterations, smaller and bug fuxes.
+New iterations, smaller and bug fixes.

 # v1.0
 Initial release.
 (Edit: now abandoned and a clunky mess of code)